Loading...

 Final Impressions

 In my original review and follow-up for the Caldera 10 subs, I noted that they presented bass that was impressively deep and musically tuneful.
-And while a single $199 sub was surprisingly able to match the superb level of performance I'd been getting from the much more expensive REL T9 for over a decade, a pair of them easily surpassed the much more expensive sub, and with relative ease.
+And while a single $199 sub was surprisingly able to match the superb level of performance I'd been getting from the much more expensive REL T9 for over a decade, a pair of them handily surpassed the much more expensive sub, and with relative ease.
 The Caldera 10 is a shockingly good performer at a nearly entry-level price, and if your budget demands caution, a single Caldera 10 will fulfill your low bass dreams with near-perfection.
 For those who can step up to the new Caldera 12 sub, or perhaps even a pair—you won't believe your ears!
 And for the ultimate in low bass perfection, a quad of Vera-Fi subs will give you everything, and at a price point that typically might have gotten you only a single sub with high-end pretentions.

 Vanguard Caldera 12 Powered Subwoofer